smartface/contxjs/README.md

 Pushes new className selectors to the target component in order to manipulate component properties.
 	- *Action::classNames:string*
 - **Action::type = removeClassName** :
-Removes className selector from the specified component's actor in the Context.
+Removes className selector from specified component.
 	- *Action::className:string*
 - **Action::type = invalidate** :
-Forces to update Context's Actors and applies styles if they are changed.
+Forces to update Context's actors and applies styles if they are changed.
 - **Action::type = updateContext** :
-Adds new components to Context or removes ones that doesn't exists in the updated FlexLayout::children.
+Adds new components to Context or removes ones that doesn't exist in the updated FlexLayout::children.

-##### FlexLayout::addChild( childComponent:*, ?contextName: string, ?className: string, ?userStyle:StyleObject=null )
+##### FlexLayout::addChild(childComponent:*, ?contextName: string, ?className: string, ?userStyle:StyleObject=null)

 Adds specified component to the FlexLayout instance and if contextName is specified then dispatches addPageContextChild action to the Context.